cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

    - **404 Page Title**: Change the main title displayed on the 404 page.
    - **404 Page Message**: Change the descriptive message displayed on the 404 page.
    - **Show Search Form**: Toggle the visibility of the search form.
-   - **Show Helpful Widgets**: Toggle the visibility of helpful widgets (Recent Posts, Categories, Tag Cloud).
+   - **Show Helpful Widgets**: Toggle the visibility of relevant widgets (Recent Posts, Categories, Tag Cloud).
    - **Text Alignment**: Choose whether the title and message text are aligned left, centre or right.
 3. Changes will be visible in the preview and will go live when you click "Publish".